-Sheffield “Sheff” Richey, Manager, Government Affairs, is responsible for helping to coordinate ASHA’s public policy efforts on Capitol Hill and administer the Seniors Housing PAC (SH PAC).
+Sheffield “Sheff” Richey, Director, Government Affairs, is responsible for coordinating ASHA’s public policy efforts on Capitol Hill and administering the Seniors Housing PAC (SH PAC).

 Sheff received his B.A. in Politics from Washington & Lee University in Lexington, VA.
 He is from Alexandria, VA.